moefingers/milestown2/README.md

 ## short term todo:
 - Ensure when owner of lobby leaves, lobby is deleted or ownership transferred.
+- Owner of lobby cannot see other players in lobby

 ## long term todo:
 - maybe transition from using clip paths to using svg